ovidharshini/tp/docs/UserGuide.md

 #### Find employees who are qualified

-1. Type `personfind aircon` in the command window.
+1. Type `personfind aircon` in the command box.

     This command searches for "aircon" in the names or tags of employees.
 Search terms are not case-sensitive.